 Help CSRs see that by offering the “premiere” upgraded service, the maintenance contract or the matching accessories, they are indeed creating more value for the customer.
-As a customer I want a rep to be astute enough to recommend the right glue for the glue gun I am buying, the best insurance product for my small business, or the fertilizer that will make my new roses thrive.
+As a customer I want a rep to be sharp enough to recommend the right glue for the glue gun I am buying, the best insurance product for my small business, or the fertilizer that will make my new roses thrive.

 Set reasonable goals

-The art of the up-sell or cross-sell is in asking the right questions.
-To find out what else a customer needs or how they are planning to use your product, ask and then and listen for responses.
+The art of the upsell or cross-sell is in asking the right questions.
+To find out what else a customer needs or how they are planning to use your product, ask and then listen for responses.
 This takes more time.
 Make sure a rep is not penalized for doing a good job at this probing activity.
-Set goals based on outcomes not just time spent on calls.
+Set goals based on outcomes, not just time spent on calls.
 Rushing a customer off the phone won’t get you where you need to go.
 Create incentives tied into goals.